 The falls start off as a 12-foot long narrow slide dropping three vertical feet.
 After the slide, the brook passes through the chasm, dropping a total of 20-feet consisting of two major horsetails and some intermediate cascades.
 The walls of the chasm are so narrow the falls rumble loudly.
 It is difficult to obtain a quality photograph due to the characteristics of the chasm.
-The water is clear, but the stream is somewhat seasonal, so we are unsure how attractive the falls would be in the dog-days of summer.
+The water is clear, but the stream is somewhat seasonal, so I am unsure how attractive the falls would be in the dog-days of summer.

 UPDATES SINCE THE 2ND EDITION

 If you know of any updates to this waterfall, or notice any errors either on this website and/or within the New England Waterfalls guidebook, please send me an email at email@example.com or leave a Facebook comment at the bottom of this page.
 Updates to all of the waterfalls in the latest edition of the guidebook can always be found here: book updates